-A recent press release from the National Institutes of Neurological Disorders and Stroke detailed exciting ongoing work aimed to uncover A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
-MRI is non-invasive and does not use radiation. techniques capable of tracking Parkinson’s disease (PD) progression.
+A recent press release from the National Institutes of Neurological Disorders and Stroke detailed exciting ongoing work aimed to uncover MRI (magnetic resonance imaging) techniques capable of tracking Parkinson’s disease (PD) progression.
 In this month’s What’s Hot in PD? column we will review the recent progress of MRI-based biomarkers for Parkinson’s diagnosis and progression, and discuss the importance of the findings, especially in the context of clinical trials.

 In a second paper, published in the August edition of “Neurology,” Vaillancourt turned his attention to brain activity changes over time as seen in people with PD.
 Using a functional MRI scan, the authors showed a decline of activity as measured over the course of one year.
 If the data holds up in future studies, this finding could be used as an important biomarker of Parkinson’s progression.

 It is important for people with Parkinson’s disease, family members and the entire Parkinson’s community to be aware of the importance of a reliable imaging biomarker that can be utilized for better understanding PD.
 Biomarkers can be used for diagnosing Parkinson’s, but can also be applied to track disease progression.
 The PD community has a critical need to be able to accurately measure the effectiveness of drugs and other interventions on Parkinson’s progression.

 An MRI is a widely available tool and could be utilized to provide a safe and feasible way to test interventions for disease modification.
 These recent findings, when added to other ongoing imaging research in the Parkinson’s disease field, offer the hope for better measurement tools that will likely translate to more definitive and meaningful clinical trials.